bundly/dash/README.md

 - Take a note of your calender events synced to Google for the day
 - Pin important channels and monitor the messages so that you don't miss out on the action!
 - Giving an taking feedback is important, see where you stand at the leaderboard and monitor the shoutouts that have been sent and received!

+## Development

+Want to live on the edge of development with new features?
+Stay up-to-date with our contributor discussions and road-mapping in the [@Bundly/dash-Wiki](https://github.com/bundly/dash/wiki).

 ## Credits
 ### Made with ❤️ by team Bundly